nlpodyssey/spago/README.md

 <p align="center"><i>If you like the project, please ★ star this repository to show your support! 🤩</i></p>

-A beautiful and maintainable machine learning library written in Go.
-It is designed to support relevant neural architectures in **Natural Language Processing**.
+A **Machine Learning** library written in pure Go designed to support relevant neural architectures in **Natural Language Processing**.

-spaGO is compatible with 🤗 BERT-like [Transformers](https://github.com/huggingface/transformers) and with the [Flair](https://github.com/flairNLP/flair) sequence labeler architecture.
+spaGO is self-contained, in that it uses its own lightweight *computational graph* framework for both training and inference, easy to understand from start to finish.

 ## Features